 How we can help

-Hacked Off works closely with victims of press abuse and intrusion, offering them support, assistance and advice when they find themselves at the centre of unwanted media attention.
+Many ordinary people still fall victim to relentless and intrusive press attention, with no one to turn to.
+Hacked Off works closely with victims of press abuse and intrusion, offering support, assistance and advice when they find themselves at the centre of unwanted media attention.

 If you would like advice or assistance on any of the below or wish to share your experience with us in confidence, please contact us via the form below or call 020 3735 8844.